aripod/vhdl/Vivado_prjts/how_to_version_control.md

     2. Save it in *Repository_name/src/bd**.
     3. Name it **design_1.tcl***.
 4. Modify the build script
+    1. At the begining of the script, add the following line:
+        `set project_name NAME_OF_THE_PROJECT`
-    1. Replace the corresponding lines so they look like this:
+    3. Replace the corresponding lines so they look like this:
         ```
         # Set the reference directory to where the script is
         set origin_dir [file dirname [info script]]

         # Create project
-        create_project myproject $origin_dir/myproject
+        create_project $project_name $origin_dir/$project_name
         ```
-    2. At the end of the script, add the following lines
+    3. At the end of the script, add the following lines
         ````
         # Create block design
          source $origin_dir/src/bd/design_1.tcl